Happy dog in Malaysia

 Does my pet have to travel in the hold or in the cabin? +

-Is the rabies vaccine sufficient? +
+Is the rabies vaccine enough? +

 Can I take my pet to the beach? +

-What are the health hazards locally? +
+What health risks are there on the ground? +

 Is there pet insurance in Malaysia? +